mlcommons/mobile_app_open/mobile_back_litert/README.md

   'scale'`.
-Bisecting the options one at a time shows sharing alone is the trigger, so the SD pipeline turns it off, and turns off `AllowSrcQuantizedFcConvOps` with it because `litert_gpu_options.h` says sharing "must be true to use this".
-Neither is missed: the rewritten models are fully delegated without the quantized fc/conv path, and sharing de-duplicates weights across the subgraphs of one model while each SD export has a single signature.
-Dropping the quantized path also stops quantizing inputs to 8 bit, which the header notes costs accuracy.
+Bisecting the options one at a time shows sharing alone is the trigger, so the SD pipeline turns it off, and turns off `AllowSrcQuantizedFcConvOps` with it because `litert_gpu_options.h` says sharing "must be true to use this" -- and the rewritten models are fully delegated without the quantized fc/conv path anyway.
+Dropping that path also stops quantizing inputs to 8 bit, which the header notes costs accuracy.

+  Turning sharing off is **not** free, and it would be wrong to claim a single signature makes it cheap. `litert_gpu_options.h` says the option reduces allocation for constant tensors "even though tensors are not shared with other subgraphs", so this gives up their mmap/madvise handling rather than only cross-subgraph de-duplication -- on the pipeline already closest to the iOS per-process limit.
+It is accepted because the alternative is not a heavier Metal run but no Metal run at all. **The iOS memory cost has not been measured**; every number here is from a macOS host.
 The `llm-*` pipeline keeps sharing, where it does the memory work it was added for.

   End to end through this backend on a macOS host, one 20-step image: